 Getting the Deal Through – Labour & Employment provides international analysis in key areas of labor and employment law and policy for corporate counsel, cross-border legal practitioners, and business people.

 By consulting this deskbook, employers and their counsel can quickly familiarize themselves with the essentials to guide them through all stages of the work relationship, from application to hiring, termination, and disputes, in multiple jurisdictions.
 Morgan Lewis is a featured contributor on labor and employment issues in China, France, Germany, Kazakhstan, Mexico, Puerto Rico, Russia, the United Kingdom, and the United States.
-Morgan Lewis also authored the Global Overview and the feature chapter, "Mandatory Employee Board Representatives – Fantasy or the Future?" available below along with the jurisdiction-specific chapters.
+Morgan Lewis also authored the Global Overview and the feature chapter, "Conducting Global Investigations Amid Uncertainty: A Practical Guide" available below along with the jurisdiction-specific chapters.

 by Mark Zelek